 Dr Florian Grisel

-I graduated in law and social sciences from Sciences Po Paris (BA/MA), the Sorbonne (MA/PhD), Columbia University (MPA), Yale Law School (LL.M.) and the Ecole Normale Supérieure (Habilitation).
-I am also admitted to practice law in Paris and New York.
+Florian graduated in law and social sciences from Sciences Po Paris (BA/MA), Columbia University (MPA, Rachel L. Spear Fellow), Yale Law School (LLM, Oscar Cox Fellow), Université Paris 1 Panthéon-Sorbonne (PhD, Allocataire de recherche) and the Ecole Normale Supérieure (Habilitation).
+He is also admitted to practice law in Paris and New York.